GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

 chr3	16	27
 ```

 Here, we specify the columns (and their order) we want to sort by as `-k` arguments.
 In technical terms, `-k` specifies the sorting keys and their order.
-Each `-k` argument takes a range of columns as start,end , so to sort by a single column we use start,start .
+Each `-k` argument takes a range of columns as `start,end`, so to sort by a single column we use `start,start`.
 In the preceding example, we first sorted by the first column (chromosome), as the first `-k` argument was `-k1,1` .
 Sorting by the first column alone leads to many ties in rows
 with the same chromosomes (e.g., “chr1” and “chr3”).
 Adding a second `-k` argument with a different column tells sort how to break these ties.
-In our example, `-k2,2n` tells sort to sort by the second column (start position), treating this column as numerical data (because there’s an `n` in `-k2,2n` ).
+In our example, `-k2,2n` tells sort to sort by the second column (start position), treating this column as numerical data (because there’s an `n` in `-k2,2n`).

 ### Exercise 4.3
 {% capture e4dot3 %}

 ***Mus_musculus.GRCm38.75_chr1_random.gtf*** file is ***Mus_musculus.GRCm38.75_chr1.gtf*** with permuted rows (and without a metadata
 header).
-Can you group rows by chromosome, and sort by position ?.
-If yes, append the output to a separate file
+Can you group rows by chromosome, and sort by position?
+If yes, append the output to a separate file.

 {% endcapture %}